iRobotEducation/create3_docs/docs/setup/navqplus.md

 # Connect Create® 3 to NavQ+ and set up ROS 2 Galactic

+!!! important
+This is community-submitted content.
+Please feel welcome to submit PRs for additions or corrections.

 ## Before you start
 !!! attention
     **These directions are written for someone with experience with embedded Linux and basic embedded computers.**